LoneWanderer-GH/ElvUI_CoolLine_Wrapper/README.md

 # ElvUI_CoolLine_Wrapper

-This is an attempt to have an ElvUI mover box for the WoW addon CoolLine
+This is an attempt to have an ElvUI config panel and mover box for the WoW addon CoolLine